 The IRS uses this information to determine whether or not you can afford a reasonable monthly payment based on your income and expenses and to also determine what that payment should be.

 However, if you owe $50,000 or less, there’s good news — you can skip Form 433-F and apply for a streamlined installment agreement.
 This allows you to set up a payment plan using direct debit payments from your bank account without providing every last detail of your financial information to the IRS.
-To qualify for this, you will need to set up your payment schedule so that your debt is paid in full within 72 months.
+To qualify for this, you will need to set up your payment schedule so that your amount owed is paid in full within 72 months.

 If you need to apply for a non-streamlined installment plan, we recommend consulting with a tax professional who can help you negotiate your monthly payment amount.
 This professional can also make sure that the complex documents the IRS requires are filled out and submitted properly and can prevent the IRS from filing tax liens to protect its interests.